knu/asdf-postgis/README.md

 ## Dependencies

 This requires [brew](http://brew.sh) if you're on macOS, or a Debian flavored Linux.
 If you need it to work on something else, you'll likely need to modify the plugin.
-According to PostGIS installation page, you will need GEOS, Proj, GDAL, LibXML2 and JSON-C.
+According to PostGIS installation page, you will need GEOS, Proj, GDAL, SFGCGAL, LibXML2, JSON-C, protobuf-c, etc.
-Finally, you will need a working installation of PostgreSQL.
+Finally, you will need a working installation of PostgreSQL including server headers.
 See [asdf-postgres](https://github.com/smashedtoatoms/asdf-postgres) for the asdf plugin.

 1. You will need a compiler.